TAMIRAT-ALEMAYEHU/alx-system_engineering-devops/README.md

-This is the root directory readme file
+#This is sheel project reademe file